txt/plm19/doc/lisp1.md

 [submit](http://tiny.cc/plm19give) |
 [chat](https://plm19.slack.com/)

+(For a great tutorial on lots of useful Lisp idoms, see [here](https://learnxinyminutes.com/docs/common-lisp/).
+For notes on why LISP is so amazing, see below.)

 # LISP: One ring to rule them all.

 Give me less than dozen  primitives and I can give you a language more